Phone:

 Employers must prioritize the use of safety devices to enhance load capacity management.
 Fall protection equipment, such as guardrails, safety nets, and personal protective gear, should be provided to workers.
 These safety devices provide an additional layer of protection and help prevent accidents resulting from overloading or mismanaged loads.

 To sum it up, practicing proper weight distribution, conducting regular inspections, and utilizing safety devices are essential safety measures for managing load capacity on scaffolding systems.
-By following scaffold load ratings, scaffold safety regulations, and weight allowance on scaffolding, employers can prioritize the well-being of their workers and minimize the risk of accidents or structural failures.
+By following scaffold load ratings, scaffold safety regulations, and weight allowance on scaffolding, employers can prioritize the well-being of their workers and minimize the risk of accidents or structural failures

 Safety Measures | Description |